Model: Luna-Pro sbc

 Great meter but complicated and it takes time to learn it.
 It's amazing what this thing can do.
 It has a kick-ass calculator dial if you learn it, and includes a Zone scale.

 Another thing about it, and this is largely unique, is that it uses a null system instead of a regular scale.
-Most analog meters have a needle that sweeps across an arc painted across the face of the meter, and the arc is marked off in something--sometimes foot-candles, more often arbitrary "light values."
+Most analog meters have a needle that sweeps across an arc painted across the face of the meter, and the arc is marked off in something--sometimes candles per square-foot, but more often arbitrary "light values."
 You read the number that the needle is closest to and use the calculator dial to translate that into camera settings.